 Continue your adventure on two feet through the Foot Safari, where you'll explore the walk-through habitats of a host of smaller mammals and birds.

-Catch a daily programme of keeper talks and demonstrations with many of the animals, including red pandas, birds of prey, meerkats and penguins.
+Catch a daily programme of keeper talks and demonstrations with many of the animals, including red pandas, birds of prey, otters and sea lions.

 This innovative enclosure has been specially designed to suit the adaptations of the park's adorable red pandas.
 Opened in 2017, when this beautiful russet-coated species became resident at Woburn Safari Park for the first time ever.